bobisjan/adaptive-restful-api/README.md

 ## Overview

 The basic idea behind the library is to process the HTTP request in the chain of filters represented by the `Filter` class.
 It's a responsibility of the concrete filter to decide what to do with the request, if it handles completely (creates a response), or it makes something useful with the content (eq. converts JSON to POJO) of the request and then resigns the processing to the next filter in the chain.

-You can see the example flow of the request in the picture.
+You can see the example flow of the request in this [picture](https://www.dropbox.com/s/ukekqpa2zx9o0ub/Context%20Flow.png).

-*TODO filters flow image*

 To be able to process the request through the filters in some manner, there are two basic concepts: `model` and `configuration` of this model.
 The model is used to describe your domain classes which you want to reveal in the API.
 Model consists of entities which contain properties (attributes and relationships).